alphagov/pay-connector/docs/api_specification.md

 # API Specification
 ## POST /v1/tasks/expired-charges-sweep

-This starts a task to expire the charges with a default window of 1 Hr.
+This starts a task to expire the charges with a default window of 90 minutes.
 The default value can be overridden by setting an environment variable CHARGE_EXPIRY_WINDOW_SECONDS in seconds.
 Response of the call will tell you how many charges were successfully expired and how many of them failed for some reason.

 ### Request example